mmistakes/minimal-mistakes/_posts/2022-06-02-avoid-cognitive-overload.md

 - make sure you understand the goal of your activity and how it is achieved, before starting it
 - learning new _concepts_ and new _skills_ simultaneously is difficult: learn the _concepts_ first to support learning the _skill_
 - become familiar with new software before using it to answer your research question

-This post is partly based on ["Practicals made perfect" by Colin McGill](https://edu.rsc.org/ideas/how-to-apply-cognitive-load-theory-to-chemistry-practicals/4015738.article)

 ## Computational biology may involve many unfamiliar concepts and skills